OP Mainnet

-For the most part, running applications on OP Mainnet is identical to running them on Ethereum, so the testing is identical too.
-In this guide, you learn the best practices for OP Mainnet testing where there are differences.
+For the most part, running applications on Metal L2 is identical to running them on Ethereum, so the testing is identical too.
+In this guide, you learn the best practices for Metal L2 testing where there are differences.

 Unit tests and single layer integration tests

-The vast majority of tests do not involve any OP Mainnet-specific features.
-In those cases, while you could test everything on OP Mainnet or a test network, that would normally be inefficient.
+The vast majority of tests do not involve any Metal L2-specific features.
+In those cases, while you could test everything on Metal L2 or a test network, that would normally be inefficient.
 Most Ethereum development stacks include features that make testing easier, which normal Ethereum clients, such as geth (and our modified version, op-geth) don't support.
-Therefore, it is a good idea to run the majority of tests, which do not rely on OP Mainnet-specific features, in the development stack.
+Therefore, it is a good idea to run the majority of tests, which do not rely on Metal L2-specific features, in the development stack.
 It is a lot faster.

 Multilayer integration tests

-Some apps need OP Mainnet-specific features that aren't available as part of the development stack.
+Some apps need Metal L2-specific features that aren't available as part of the development stack.
 For example, if your decentralized application relies on inter-domain communication, the effort of developing a stub to let you debug it in a development stack is probably greater than the hassle of having the automated test go to a local development environment each time.

 Integration with other products